Whitehorse: Roads

 Surface access to Whitehorse is provided by a network of highways, including the international Alaska Highway connecting the Yukon with Alaska, British Columbia, and Alberta highway networks.

 Whitehorse has been described as "pearls on a string", with its residential, industrial, and service subdivisions located along the main thoroughfares that carry traffic within city limits, with large gaps of undeveloped (often hilly) land between them.
 The Alaska Highway is the primary roadway, with branch roads reaching additional subdivisions.
 One such branch road, signed as "Highway 1A" and following Two Mile Hill Road, 4th Avenue, 2nd Avenue, and Robert Service Way, is the main access to downtown, Riverdale, and the Marwell Industrial Area.

-The city road network is adequate, although it is congested during rush hours and discussions occasionally occur as to how it might better be managed, such as designating one-way streets.
+The city's road network is adequate, although it is congested during rush hours, and discussions occasionally occur as to how it might be better managed, such as by designating one-way streets.

 Public transit

 The Whitehorse Waterfront Trolley is a heritage streetcar service that operated from 2000 to 2018 and again 2024.

-Whitehorse Transit provides bus service on weekdays from about 6:40 am to 10 pm, and on weekends and holiday to about 8 pm.
+Whitehorse Transit provides bus service on weekdays from about 6:40 am to 10 pm, and on weekends and holidays to about 8 pm.
 For passengers who have difficulty using the transit buses, there is a Handy Bus Service.

 There is a waterfront tram, known as the "trolley", which provides transport along a short rail section along the Yukon River in the Summer; it is leisure- and tourist-oriented, operated by a non-profit society, and not integrated into the municipal transit system.
 It runs from the Roundhouse to Rotary Peace Park, located on the south end of the city centre (the Northern stretch between Roundhouse and Spook Creek Station was included until 2018, but the City administration has removed necessary train tracks since) on a small portion of the tracks formerly belonging to White Pass and Yukon Route.

 Other than that, Whitehorse presently has no active railway service.

 The White Pass Railway offers seasonal service between Skagway, Alaska and Carcross, 72 km south of Whitehorse.